Ranking by Lifts: A Cost-Benefit Approach to Large-Scale A/B Tests: Statistical Guarantees

-\begin{proof} The proof follows by noting that the design of the procedure is so that we control the conditional expectation, i.e., $E(\sum (1-\theta_i)\delta_ic_i/\sum\delta_ic_i|data) \leq \alpha$ and therefore the unconditional expectation, too, is controlled at the desired threshold. \end{proof}
+{\bf Proof}.
+The proof follows by noting that the design of the procedure is such that we control the conditional expectation, i.e., $E(\sum (1-\theta_i)\delta_ic_i/\sum\delta_ic_i|data) \leq \alpha$.
+This is done by stopping the algorithm from adding additional hypotheses to the knapsack when no more capacity is available.
+Since we control the conditional expectation, the unconditional expectation, too, is controlled at the desired threshold. \BlackBox

-\begin{proposition} The proposed oracle procedure achieves the optimal ranking with some decisions being exactly optimal. \end{proposition}
+{\bf Proposition 2 (Optimality.)} {\it The proposed oracle procedure optimally ranks the hypotheses, with some decisions being exactly optimal regardless of the ranking.}

-\begin{proof} We first explain what the statement entails and then prove it.
-The information implies that decisions in quadrants I and III are exact-optimal.
+{\bf Proof}.
+We first explain what the statement entails and then prove it.
+The statement says that decisions in quadrants I and III of Table \ref{tb:decision} are exact-optimal.
+We demonstrate that starting from any decision not matching the claimed optimal decision in quadrants I and III and switching to the claimed optimal decision yields a lower FDR and a higher objective function.
 The decisions in quadrants II and IV are together rank-optimal.
-We demonstrate that switching decisions not according to the claimed optimal decision in quadrants I and III yields a lower FDR and a higher objective function.
-Similarly, among and across quadrants II and IV, we show that not respecting the base decision rules, i.e., to exclude in quadrant II and to include in quadrant IV, leads to a suboptimal procedure.
-In other words, a decision switch will lead to a lower FDR and a higher objective function value.
+To prove that, among and across quadrants II and IV, we show that not altering or respecting the base decision rules by ranking, i.e., to exclude first in quadrant II and to include first in quadrant IV, leads to a suboptimal procedure.
+In other words, switching from any final decision that does not match our proposed procedure to one that matches it will lead to a lower FDR and a higher objective function value.